Skip links

 Well, quite a bit actually.

-As you probably already know, earlier in 2021 google released the core web vitals as part of their page experience update.
+As you probably already know, earlier in 2021 google released the as part of their page experience update.

 Looking at these different metrics that are around how well page loads? how well does it interacts or responds to the first click on a page? and how much does it maybe shift as images and assets load on the page?